plippe/blog/_posts/2018-09-01-taming-cats-equality.md

 The compiler highlights a variable assignment that can’t work.
 It requires a particular type, `Int` in our example, but finds another, `String`.
 The error message guides us to solve the issue.

 The compiler enforces type safety in most places, but equality isn’t one.
-If we compare an `Int` to a `String`, the compiler will allow it, and return `false`.
+If we compare an `Int` to a `String`, the compiler will allow it and return `false`.
 A warning is sometimes displayed.

 ```scala
 scala> 1 == "1"